Candice Swanepoel Smolders In Partially Nude Photo On Her Instagram Page

 “The definition of perfection and power,” another added.

-“Literally an angel,” a third fan wrote before adding a heart-eye and fire emoji to their comment.
+“Literally an angel,” a third fan wrote before adding heart-eye and fire emoji to their comment.

 “So in love with the text and the photograph,” a fourth commenter added.

-Candice tagged jewelry brand Logan Hollowell at the end of her lengthy caption which indicates that this is meant to be promotional content for the delicate necklaces and rings the model is wearing in the photo.
+Candice tagged jewelry brand Logan Hollowell at the end of her lengthy caption, which indicates that this is meant to be promotional content for the delicate necklaces and rings the model is wearing in the photo.

 The striking image and thought-provoking caption also appear on the brand’s Instagram page.
 But their post doesn’t disclose exactly which pieces Candice is wearing in the photo.

-It’s not the only photo that the model is in on their page.
+It’s not the only photo that the model graces on their page.
 In an Instagram post created five days ago, Candice is pictured in a smattering of the brand’s gold necklaces and rings.
 She’s topless in the image and covering her chest with her hands.

 “Create your own heirloom.
 Layer yourself in Alchemical magic,” the caption reads.

 This post also doesn’t disclose the names of the necklaces and rings that Candice is wearing in the photo.
-But based on the enthusiastic comments the image inspired, fans of the Logan Hollowell brand didn’t seem to mind.
+Based on the enthusiastic comments the image inspired, fans of the Logan Hollowell brand didn’t seem to mind.